curtispuetz/pypp-cli/readme.md

 calculations that took multiple days running in Python.

 ## Why not cython, pypy, or Nuitka?
-Why build pypp when you can use something similar like cython, pypy, or Nuitka, etc. that speeds up your python code?
+Why build compy when you can use something similar like cython, pypy, or Nuitka, etc. that speeds up your python code?

-Because from research I have found that these programs, while they do improve speed, do not typically reach the C++ level of speed. pypp should reach C++ level of speed because the executable built is literally from C++ code.
+Because from research I have found that these programs, while they do improve speed, do not typically reach the C++ level of speed. compy should reach C++ level of speed because the executable built is literally from C++ code.

 For cython, I mentioned briefly earlier, I don't like that some of the code you would write for it is